mathspp/mathspp/pages/insider/_intro/features.md

         display: /insider/wait-one-more-thing
 ---

-## Improve with weekly Python 🐍 deep dives 🚀
+## Get a weekly Python 🐍 deep dive 🚀 breaking down a complex Python topic, read by 10,000+ from Apple, Amazon, Microsoft, and more

-Each issue unpacks a topic with analogies, diagrams, and code examples so you can write clearer, faster, and more idiomatic code.

 {% include "forms/form.html.twig" with {form: forms("subscribe")} %}